Dieselisation: Europe

 In terms of road transport, diesel gained popularity first with commercial hauliers, throughout the later 20th century, and then with passenger car users, particularly from the 1970s onwards, once diesel engines became more refined and also more readily available in passenger cars.
 Diesel had by this point long been a popular choice for taxi operators and agricultural users.

 Peugeot and Mercedes-Benz (since the 1936 Mercedes-Benz 260 D) in particular developed reputations for passenger-car diesel engines, whilst VM Motori developed some significant motors for four-wheel drive vehicles.

-In London the famed "Hackney Carriage" taxi has long since been powered by a diesel engine.
-The high reliability, ease of driveability and excellent fuel efficiency of such an engine allows the taxis to carry many people for a lower cost than might otherwise be incurred through the use of conventional petrol engines.
+In London the famed "hackney carriage" taxi had long been powered by a diesel engine.
+The high reliability, ease of driveability and high fuel efficiency of such an engine allows the taxis to carry many people for a lower cost than might otherwise be incurred through the use of conventional petrol engines.
+However, from 2018 onwards, all new examples are battery-electric.

 United States

 Lightweight diesel engines suited for road vehicles were introduced in the late 1930s.
 They were soon used in bus coaches, heavy trucks, tractors, and construction equipment.
 The postwar era saw rapid replacement of gasoline with diesel for heavy trucks and buses, with engines provided mostly by Cummins and Detroit Diesel, and some by Buda Engine Co. (later a division of Allis-Chalmers).
 Rising gasoline prices during the 1970s spurred interest in diesel for passenger cars, although it soon faded in popularity for private vehicles other than pickup trucks.